compsecio/ctfbook/src/injections/sqlinjection.md

 sql_string = "SELECT * FROM user_db WHERE username = fred AND password = something OR 1 = 1";
 ```

 where the OR statement is paired with something that is always true.
-This would cause the password portion to evaluate TRUE always, bypassing the password check entirely.
+We know that the password ```something``` is incorrect, but the addition of the ```OR 1 = 1``` would cause this portion of the statement to always evaluate TRUE, thereby bypassing the password check entirely!!!

 ---